-The Australian government Department of Social Services issues guidelines for the fees and charges associated with admission to, and living in, a residential aged-care facility.
+The Australian Government My Aged Care website issues guidelines for the fees and charges associated with admission to, and living in, a residential aged-care facility.

 The fees and charges for A.H.
 Orr Lodge and Bethel are consistent with these guidelines.

 Everyone moving into an aged-care home for the first time needs to complete and lodge an Income and Assets Assessment form, which will be used to determine your costs.